AdaCore/training_material/courses/fundamentals_of_ada/065_discriminated_records.rst

    ``warning: component not present in subtype of "Employee_T" defined at line 24``

-* But more often clashes are run-time errors
+* But more often clashes are runtime errors

    .. code:: Ada
      :number-lines: 32